slang-lang/slang/README.md

 # The Slang Programming Language

-**A scripting language that you already know**
+The Slang programming language is syntactically similar to Java and functionally similar to C++ (hence slang).
+In contrast to Java it offers more advanced features like operator overloading and RAII (both known from C++) and relies heavily on const-correctness.
+Checked exceptions are present but are strongly mitigated.
+With the statically typed parser/interpreter design time errors will be catched at.. design time, in contrast to dynamically typed languages where many errors will simply occur at run time.
+So syntax errors will be detected before running your program.

-The Slang programming language is syntactically similar to Java, but has more advanced features like operator overloading (known from C++) and relies heavily on const-correctness.
-With the statically typed interpreter design time errors will be catched at.. design time, in contrast to dynamically typed languages where many errors will only occur at run time.
+Slang offers native data types like bool, double, float, int and string as well as user defined object types and a system library with data types similar to the Java boxed types like Integer and String.
+Collections like List, Map, etc. can be used with object and value types and can also be used as raw types (i.e. List == List<Object>).